mlr-org/mlr3proba/cran-comments.md

 ## Test Results

+One NOTE about URLs, all manually checked and working.
-No ERRORs, WARNINGs, or NOTEs.
+No ERRORs or WARNINGs.

 ## Test environments